neronmoon/CardGame2/README.md

 - [ ] Implement chests
 - [ ] Implement inventory & items
 - [ ] Inventory items effects
+- [ ] Implement aggressive monsters (than attacks when you near and drop monster egg after death)
 - [ ] Add more levels
 - [ ] Implement level map display
 - [ ] Add more items and potions